NatasaVulevic/HCI/class-projects/class-project-2/README.md

   - Social media
 - Are products any good?
   - User rewiews
-- When will they arrive and how much does delivery cost?
+- When will products arrive and how much does delivery cost?
   - Delivery information
 - Can i see products in store?
   - List of stores